manav1411/media_server/README.md

 # SimplyServed - a Media Streaming Server
-A fully custom-built, privacy-first self-hosted media streaming platform with multi-user support, torrent automation, and personalised playback
+**Privacy-first, multi-user, self-hosted streaming platform with automated torrent downloads, real-time progress tracking, and personalized playback.**
+live demo: [home.manavdodia.com](https://home.manavdodia.com).
+Please contact me on [Linkedin](https://www.linkedin.com/in/manav-dodia/) if you would like access for a demo.

 ## Overview
-SimplyServed is a self-hosted, privacy-first media streaming platform built entirely from scratch using Flask, NGINX, and torrent automation tools.
-It lets multiple authorised users remotely search, request, and stream movies seamlessly — with automatic torrent downloading, metadata fetching, subtitle support, and personalised playback progress tracking.
-Unlike off-the-shelf solutions like Plex or Jellyfin, SimplyServed is a full custom-built system that I designed end-to-end - demonstrating full-stack knowledge in backend architecture, media streaming, API integration, secure user access, software architecture, and networking.
+SimplyServed is a self-hosted, privacy-focused media streaming platform built entirely from scratch (Unlike off-the-shelf platforms like Plex or Jellyfin) using Flask, NGINX, Jackett, and Cloudflare Access.
+It enables multiple authorized users to remotely search, request, and stream movies seamlessly—with automatic torrent downloading, metadata fetching, subtitle support, and personalised playback progress tracking.
+This project particularly demonstrates expertise in software architecture, backend engineering, networking, API ingegration, security engineering, and end-to-end software design.\
+SimplyServed developed my hands-on experience across the full stack and infrastructure when implementing:
+- Designing and securing a multi-user streaming service
+- Integrating APIs for torrents (Jackett), metadata (TMDb), and subtitles (OpenSubtitles)
+- Automating torrent downloads and managing media files and subtitles
+- Real-time download and playback progress synchronization
+- Optimizing media streaming with HTTP byte-range support via NGINX
+- Implementing OAuth-based authentication with Cloudflare Access
+- Deploying and managing systemd services on a Linux home server
+- Building a responsive frontend with custom video controls

 ## Desktop Demo